aravindk2604/coupling_cohesion_eval/README.md

 Please work on the appropriate branch and contribute
 Create a pull request for review and to merge on the master branch

+### Build system
+Currently cmake is used

+> Note: Please create separate project directory for every example for readability